Montana Healthcare Foundation

 - Position is full-time – 40 hours/week – with competitive benefit package.

-- The Foundation office is in Bozeman, MT.
+- The Foundation office is in Bozeman, Montana.

-- Occasional car travel throughout Montana.
-Access to use of a reliable private vehicle or rental car for occasional use for business travel.
-Mileage reimbursed at allowed GSA rates or actual costs of approved rental car.
-Ability to secure and maintain a driver’s license valid in the state of Montana and to maintain private liability insurance with minimums outlined under Foundation policy.
-Periodic overnight travel within Montana and some national travel may be required.
+- Occassional travel by personal car, rental car, and air.
+Mileage reimbursed at allowed IRS rates or actual costs of an approved rental vehicle.
+The employee must maintain a driver’s license valid in Montana and private liability insurance with minimums outlined under MHCF’s policy.

 Essential Physical Skills